r4g3baby/SimpleScore/README.md

 # Information
 [SimpleScore][GitHub] is a plugin for Minecraft servers that allows server owners to display various information to their players using Minecraft's built-in scoreboard system.

-Supports selecting and showing specific scoreboards to players based on their permissions, certain conditions, current world, or even the [WorldGuard][WorldGuard] region they are in with a very simple and intuitive configuration system.
+Supports selecting and showing specific scoreboards to players based on their permissions, certain conditions, the current world, or even the [WorldGuard][WorldGuard] region they are in with a very simple and intuitive configuration system.

-Also comes with support for both [PlaceholderAPI][PlaceholderAPI] and [MVdWPlaceholderAPI][MVdWPlaceholderAPI], allowing you to hook into thousands of other plugins to retrieve and display their information in real time, or create a set of conditions the player must meet to be able to see a particular scoreboard.
+Also comes with support for both [PlaceholderAPI][PlaceholderAPI] and [MVdWPlaceholderAPI][MVdWPlaceholderAPI], allowing you to hook into thousands of other plugins to retrieve and display their information in real time, or create a set of conditions that the player must meet to be able to see a particular scoreboard.

 ## Main Features
 - A lag-free, fully animated scoreboard with no flickering